 Looking for something that’s rugged and waterproof and you’ll be able to use for shooting stills and taking videos where you’d not otherwise risk a smartphone or dedicated digital camera?
 If you’re considering an action camera, then you’ve probably already checked out what’s available from the GoPro camera range.
 This a brand synonymous with any rough ‘n’ tumble image-capture antics that you can throw at it, with rugged, rubberized cameras can be placed more or less anywhere – think bike helmet or surfboard tip – in order to provide a unique visual perspective on proceedings.

-While the GoPro Hero 7 Black is currently the top dog in terms of features and functionality, look also to the Silver and White editions, which are essentially more affordable versions of the same camera, save for a few features omitted and specifications pared back.
+While the GoPro Hero 7 Black is now outsmarted by the newer GoPro Hero 8 Black - the 7 is still on sale, and is better value.
+But if you want a bargain also look for the Hero7 Silver and White editions, which are essentially more affordable versions of the GoPro Hero 7 Black, save for a few features omitted and specifications pared back.
 It could alternatively be argued the most affordable option in the GoPro Hero 7 White is essentially the best for those new to action cameras, with the GoPro Hero 7 Silver sitting in the middle of the three.

 So, with all that in mind what’s so magnificent about the Hero 7 Black, Silver or White?
 Read on to find out…

 GoPro Hero 7 Black vs Hero 7 Silver vs Hero 7 White: Sensor and processor